gramuah/lvc/README.md

-# lvc
+# Live Video Captioning
-Live Video Captioning
+Code will be released soon!